 - Provide a central channel for team communication

 - Get real-time notifications and alerts

-- Analyze custom dashboards to track trends over time
+- Analyze custom dashboards to track reported incidents over time

 By encouraging the sharing of information, putting processes in place for effective communication, and promoting a culture of safety, conducting effective root cause analysis through an electronic solution can positively impact quality outcomes in healthcare.

-Healthcare organizations that are interested in implementing a software solution for root cause analysis can learn more about Performance Health Partner’s RCA solution here, or sign up for a demo here.
+Healthcare organizations that are interested in implementing a software solution for root cause analysis can learn more about Performance Health Partner’s RCA software here, or sign up for a demo here.